 Purple cabbage is a high-nutrient, cruciferous vegetable related to kale and cauliflower but with dark purple-reddish leaves.
 That’s why people also call it red cabbage.

-Purple cabbage is the best type of cabbage for guinea pigs because of the balance of different nutrients contained in this vegetable.
+Red cabbage is smaller and denser than green cabbage and has a peppery flavor.
+It’s the best type of cabbage for guinea pigs because of the balance of different nutrients it contains.

 So yes, guinea pigs eat red cabbage and some even love it.
+For a broader look at all cabbage varieties for guinea pigs, check out our full guide.

 What Are the Different Types of Cabbage?